 4. Coconut Yogurt

-This yogurt is perfect if you are avoiding dairy as it is made from delicious coconut milk.
+This yogurt is perfect if you are avoiding dairy, as it is made from delicious coconut milk.
 Several brands offer vegan coconut yogurt with probiotic cultures, similar to dairy yogurt.
 Look for options with live active cultures.

 5. Kombucha

-kombucha is both vegan and vegetarian.
+Kombucha is both vegan and vegetarian.
 It is made by fermenting tea using specific yeast, bacteria, and sugars.
 Kombucha is a fermented tea that can contain live probiotic cultures.
 Be sure to choose varieties that have not undergone excessive pasteurization.

 6. Miso